TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 1/Genesis 1.7.md

 ---

-And God made the firmament, and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
+God made the expanse, and divided the waters which were under the expanse from the waters which were above the expanse; and it was so.